CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-templates.md

 ```

 Templates can be identified by their unique numeric identifier (in our example:
 12) or by their name (which is a string).
-Besides the template identifier
+Besides the template identifier,
-(either the numeric ID or the name) you also have to pass the recipient address
+you also have to send the recipient address with your call to the API
 ("john@doe.com" in the example).
 This is the address to which the mail is to be sent.
 Other properties are supported too, but they are all optional.